nitrowinproject/NitroWin/docs/build.md

     dotnet publish -c Release -r win-x64
     ```

-    or if you have an arm-based cpu:
+    or if you have an arm-based CPU:

     ```cmd
     dotnet publish -c Release -r win-arm64
     ```

-The compiled executable can be found in:
+The compiled executables can be found in:
-`bin/Release/x64/publish/NitroWin.exe`
+`bin/Release/win-x64/publish/`

+...or arm builds:
+`bin/Release/win-arm64/publish/`

 ## :penguin: · Linux build instructions

+> [!TIP]
+> It is not recommended, nor does it make sense, to compile NitroWin for Linux since it is a Windows modification.
+However, you can compile it for Windows on Linux.

 1. Install the .NET 8 SDK.
 Here is the install command for Arch-based distributions: